struphy-hub/struphy/README.md

 STRUPHY stands for STRUcture-Preserving HYbrid codes.
 The package is developed since 2019 at [Max Planck Institute for Plasma Physics](https://www.ipp.mpg.de/) in the division [NMPP (Numerical Methods for Plasma Physics)](https://www.ipp.mpg.de/ippcms/de/for/bereiche/numerik).

+## What's new in version 1.9.0

+* Tear-down and rebuild has begun: only models based on the `StruphyModel` base class can be executed (just `maxwell` at the moment), no backward compatibility
+* Added propagator base class `struphy.models.codes.propagators.Propagator`
+* Added MHD equilibirum base class `struphy.fields_equil.mhd_equil.mhd_equils.EquilibriumMHD` and 4 subclasses `EquilibriumMHDSlab`, `EquilibriumMHDShearedSlab`, `EquilibriumMHDCylinder` and `EquilibriumMHDTorus`.
+* Removed pyccel requirement in the setup file, always install newest version
+* Improved continuous integration: use dedicated MPCDF runner for struphy (thanks to Flo Hindenlang), linting, code tests, `.whl` file available as artifact
+* Improved documentation:
+    * Install from wheel (no source code needed)
+    * workflow for adding code
+    * detailed explanation of how to add new models, propagators
+    * Section Continuous Integration shows how to add tests
+    * Added new top-level section Toolkit

 ## What you can do with STRUPHY

 * Solve a variety of [PDEs for plasma physics](https://clapp.pages.mpcdf.de/hylife/sections/models.html)